API (application programming interface)

 A risk score is a rating that the application calculates for every asset and vulnerability.
 The score indicates the potential danger posed to network and business security in the event of a malicious exploit.
 You can configure the application to rate risk according to one of several built-in risk strategies, or you can create custom risk strategies.

 A risk strategy is a method for calculating vulnerability risk scores.
 Each strategy emphasizes certain risk factors and perspectives.
-Four built-in strategies are available: Real Risk strategy, TemporalPlus risk strategy, Temporal risk strategy, and Weighted risk strategy.
+Four built-in strategies are available: Active Risk strategy, TemporalPlus risk strategy, Temporal risk strategy, and Weighted risk strategy.
 You can also create custom risk strategies.

 A risk trend graph illustrates a long-term view of your assets’ probability and potential impact of compromise that may change over time.
 Risk trends can be based on average or total risk scores.
 The highest-risk graphs in your report demonstrate the biggest contributors to your risk on the site, group, or asset level.
 Tracking risk trends helps you assess threats to your organization’s standings in these areas and determine if your vulnerability management efforts are satisfactorily maintaining risk at acceptable levels or reducing risk over time.
 See Average risk and Total risk.